UAlberta-EcoCar/ARCHIVED-Fuel-Cell-Controller-2019-2020-code/README.md

 >
 >*Alarm is not actually a part of the state machine, will be explained later*

 State groups are a collection of multiple smaller sub-states.
 This is because a state-machine is static, any transformation of the state is a transition.
 The states required to achevieve an overall task (such as start-up) are grouped together.

+*Purges are not split into two states*

 #### Transition Control

 ### Error's
 Error's in the FCC are found by using the polling method.
 Every 50ms an `Event` for each error we want to monitor is posted to the lower error queue.
-Some error's use the interrupt method, such as the hydrogen alarm and emergency stop button's.
+Error's use the interrupt method whenever possible, such as the hydrogen alarm and emergency stop button's.
 This allows them to be delt with near instantly as opposed to having to wait to be polled, one of the main drawbacks of the polling method.

 Each error check `Event` is a short method that preforms a few checks, posting an error `Event` to the higher error queue.
 These error `Events` can be specific although at the moment all error's use a single error handling task.
 This task kill's the statemachine thread and queue then set's the FCC into `ALARM_STATE`